 France France has demonstrated a strong commitment to heat pump adoption, with significant sales contributing to the country's energy transition efforts.
 However, recent headlines suggest that the French market is also losing steam .
 The market has shown resilience, supported by government incentives and a growing awareness of the benefits of heat pumps.
 France's dedication to sustainable heating solutions positions it as a key player in the European heat pump market.

+Heat pump sales target for 2030.
+Figure: EHPA.
 Every setback is an opportunity to find new ways for growth.
 Kapacity.io is working on making heat pump energy consumption more affordable.
 With Kapacity.io, heat pump owners are saving in energy consumption and electricity cost, and are able to participate in various energy markets.
-Collaborating with installers, DSOs and energy retailers, heat pump, we're confident in finding scalable solutions.
+Collaborating with installers, DSOs and energy retailers, we're confident in finding scalable solutions.